mendix/docs/content/howto/logic-business-rules/workflow-how-to-configure.md

     3. Set a new page called **SpecifyLocation** for the **Page** property referring to steps 6-8 of the [Selecting a Device for the New Hire](#select-device) section.
     4. Restrict the **Specify Location** user task to the Manager role referring to steps 7-10 of the [Selecting a Device for the New Hire](#select-device) section.

 3. Now you need to make sure that only the relevant information is displayed on the **SpecifyLocation** page and that only the Manager role has access to it.
-In the Project Explorer, double-click the **SpecifyLocation** page to open it.
+In the App Explorer, double-click the **SpecifyLocation** page to open it.

 4. By default, all attributes are added to the employee detail form, while you need to leave only the attributes which are related to the task.
 You also need to make sure that the Manager can change only specific fields in the form.